Dana A. DiRaimondo

 Dana was selected for inclusion in the 2014, 2015, 2016 and 2017 New York Super Lawyers Rising Stars.
 Only 2.5 percent of lawyers are selected for this distinction.

-In 2016, Dana was named one of the Top 20 Immigration lawyers in Brooklyn by Expertise.com
+Since 2016, Dana has been named one of the Top 20 Immigration lawyers in Brooklyn by Expertise.com

 Publications and Presentations